 This article aims to answer many frequently asked questions about model registries.
-For a broader perspective on how model registries fit into an MLOps framework, check out the Tracking section of our Ultimate Guide to Deploying ML Models.
+For a broader perspective on how model registries fit into an MLOps framework, check out the Tracking section of our 4 Pillars of MLOps: How to Deploy ML Models Into Production.

 What is a Model Registry?

-A model registry is a repository used to store trained machine learning (ML) models.
+A model registry is a repository used to store and version trained machine learning (ML) models.
+Model registries greatly simplify the task of tracking models as they move through the ML lifecycle, from training to production deployments and ultimately retirement.

 In addition to the models themselves, a model registry stores information (metadata) about the data and training jobs used to create the model.
 Tracking these requisite inputs is essential to establish lineage for ML models.
 In this way, a model registry serves a function analogous to version control systems (e.g. Git, SVN) and artifact repositories (e.g. Artifactory, PyPI) for traditional software.